Home-made Vegan Pepperoni Pizza: Deep Pan

 Written by McDonald, T. | Date 14th of January 2022

 If you can make bread, you can make pizza dough.
 If you never made bread, don't worry; this is so easy!
 I used to love pizza, so creating my own vegan pizza is something I have dreamed about for a long time.
-Obviously, there are different types of base, but this recipe uses a deep pan base, which is very bready.
+Obviously, there are different types of bases, but this recipe uses a deep pan one, which is very bready.
 One of my main worries was finding the right vegan cheese.
-I remember seeing a post on Twitter stating how good Applewood vegan cheese was, so when I saw it in the shop I jumped at the chance.
+I remember seeing a post on Twitter stating how good Applewood vegan cheese was, so when I saw it in the shop, I jumped at the chance.

 You don't need to go over the top with the kneading.
 Gentle stretching is the way to go.
 Neither will you need to flour the board.
 Although the dough will seem a little dry, it will start to become sticky once you have kneaded it enough.